AlphaJack/astro-sheet-loader/README.md

 In Google Sheets, create a document, give it a name and write some tabular data.

-Recommended: Click Format > Convert to Table, and make sure to check the appropriate column type and that there are no different data types within each table column.
+Recommended: Click Format > Convert to Table, choose the appropriate column type and make sure that there are no different data types within the same column.

-Edit the Share settings of the document, setting that "Anyone on the internet with the link can view".
+Edit the Share settings of the document, so that "Anyone on the internet with the link can view".

 ![](images/shareSettings.png)

-From the URL bar, copy the document ID and optionally the gid number of the sheet you need to use them in Astro.
+From the URL bar, copy the document ID and optionally the gid (grid ID) of the sheet you want to fetch data from.

 ![](images/documentID.png)